Getting Started

 All drivers also run without BOSS, however to use all features we strongly recommend starting them via BOSS!

-The following examples assume a camera device configuration hosted in a CouchDB like:
+The following examples assume the following device configuration in a json file in the working directory:

 {